 While painting in the master bedroom, we continued to talk about how the furniture was going to fit.
 We went back to our current home and measured the furniture again.
 We knew it would be tight, but were still in denial.

 Moving day came and reality started to seep in.
 We had the bed placed between the windows, with one of the large nightstands in the corner.
 There was no room for the nightstand on the other side of the bed, so it was on the wall next to the closet.
 The bench, of course, did not fit and it was put in the basement, along with the boxes, tubs and other pieces of furniture that had no current home.
 It was a tight fit walking between the closet and the bed, and this was before the sliding doors were installed.
-We put a small 12 inch wide nightstand on the bathroom side of the bed, one that we had in our guest room in the other house, and called it good.
+We put a small 12 inch wide nightstand on the bathroom side of the bed, one that we had in our guest room at our previous home, and called it good.
 For a while.

 Over the next week or so, we moved the dresser and the bed on different walls and positions, but they were worse and we went back to the original.
 It was crowded and I bumped my hips on the footboard more times than I can remember.
 After measuring the headboard and footboard, and seeing we could gain about a foot of space just removing the bedframe, we finally gave in and made the decision to replace the bed.
 If we could have just removed the footboard, we probably would have tried that first, but it is one piece, so all or none.
 We had a spare queen frame, so we put our mattress and box springs on it.
 On a Saturday in mid-May, 5 weeks after moving in, we brought our bedframe to a local thrift store for donation.